Talking to Martha Stephens

 I’m asking because when I left the screening, I was thinking about the cast.
 I started singling out great achievements in my mind, but then when I thought about it, I felt it was a brilliant ensemble.
 They meld so well together.
 I thought that was a result of an extended rehearsal period.

 I also think of it as an ensemble.
 The girls in the movie, they all just spent a lot of time together.
-We were all staying in the same tiny budget motel together and I think that shows on the screen that they kind of form this little group.
-The girl that plays Hattie, Sophie (Bairley), she’s actually Liana’s best friend and she helped us find her for that role.
-All these young actresses kind of know each other because they all go audition for the same things and they’re all out and away.
-Madisen (Beaty) that place Clarissa, she and Liana have known each other for eight years so they have a past.
+We were all staying in the same tiny budget motel together, and I think that shows on the screen that they kind of formed this little group.
+The girl that plays Hattie, Sophie (Bairley), she’s actually Liana’s best friend, and she helped us find her for that role.
+All these young actresses kind of know each other because they all go audition for the same things, and they’re all out and away.
+Madisen (Beaty), Clarissa, she and Liana have known each other for eight years, so they have a past.

 As always, I started thinking about references.
 To me, the film feels like a cross between The Last Picture Show and Carnival of Souls.
 The latter may be because of the pond.